MrYsLab/python_banyan/docs/example9.md

 The IDs are used
 to de-reference publisher and subscriber connections.

-The ***ip_address*** field is the IP address of the given Backplane.
+The ***ip_address*** field is the IP address of the given backplane.
-Since more than one Backplane may be running on any given IP address, Backplanes that share a single IP address are differentiated by having unique subscriber and publisher ports.
+Backplanes that share a single IP address are differentiated by having unique subscriber and publisher ports.

-The ***subscriber_port*** specifies the subscriber port for the given Backplane.
+The ***subscriber_port*** specifies the subscriber port for the given backplane.

-The ***subscriber_topic*** is an optional Python list of subscriber topics that will be established at instantiation of the component.
+The ***subscriber_topic*** is an optional Python list of subscriber topics that will be established at the instantiation of the component.
 If a single topic is to be specified, it still must be entered as a Python list.

-**IMPORTANT NOTE:** Even though the topics are strings, the individual topic strings must not be surrounded by quotes.
-Instead, the whole list, including the brackets, is surrounded in quotes.
-In addition, there must not be any spaces after the commas.
+**IMPORTANT NOTE:** Even though the topics are strings, the individual topic strings must not be enclosed in quotes.
+Instead, the whole list, including the brackets, is enclosed in quotes.
+Also, there must not be any spaces after the commas.
 For example, if the topics are **start**, and **finish**, the subscriber_topic field is specified as: **"[start,finish]"**

-The ***publisher_port*** specifies the publisher port for the given Backplane.
+The ***publisher_port*** specifies the publisher port for the given backplane.

-Here is sample of a [*routing specification file*](https://github.com/MrYsLab/python_banyan/blob/master/examples/banyan_base_multi/multi_driver_spec.csv) for a component that connects to 5 Backplanes.
+Here is sample of a [*routing specification file*](https://github.com/MrYsLab/python_banyan/blob/master/examples/banyan_base_multi/multi_driver_spec.csv) for a component that connects to 5 backplanes.

 ```